 There is so much going on each month in Hong Kong.
 From shopping to shows to kids’ activities, here’s our list of what’s new and happening around the city this season for all the family.

-The Hong Kong Palace Museum (HKPM) in West Kowloon Cultural District will open its doors on 2 July after five years in the making.
+The Hong Kong Palace Museum (HKPM) in West Kowloon Cultural District opened its doors on 3 July after five years in the making.
 The impressive seven-story building is a replica of Beijing’s Palace Museum located in the Forbidden City and will house over 900 works of art across 13,000 square metres.
 The museum’s nine galleries will showcase priceless cultural treasures from the Palace Museum including Chinese paintings and poems, calligraphy works, household objects and even clothes and utensils used by ruling emperors.
 Other facilities of the HKPM include indoor and outdoor public spaces, a museum shop, restaurants, an auditorium and activity rooms.

 Good News for Film Buffs